-We have just released version 126.96.36.199 of the Ping Identity Directory Server, with several big new features, as well as a number of other enhancements and fixes.
-The release notes provide a pretty comprehensive overview of the changes, but I’ll summarize the changes here.
-I’ll first provide a TL;DR version of the changes, followed by more detail about some of the more significant updates.
+We have just released version 126.96.36.199 of the Ping Identity Directory Server.
+The release notes provide a pretty comprehensive overview of what’s included, but here’s my summary followed by more detailed explanations for many of the changes.

 Summary of New Features and Enhancements